B. F. Zeidman: Early life

 He was born Benjamin "Bennie" Zeidman at Philadelphia, the middle of five children raised by Joseph and Clara Zeidman.
 Bennie's birth-mother most likely died sometime around the turn of the century leaving his father to wed Clara about 1902.
 His father was Russian, as were his mother and step-mother, and supported his family as an owner of a Philadelphia area butcher shop.

 Career

 As early as 1911 Bennie was doing publicity for Lubin Studios, and had gained the nickname "Bennie of Lubinville."
-In 1914 Bennie worked as publicity manager for the Liberty Motion Picture Company, and then for Eaco Films in New York.
+In 1914 Zeidman worked as publicity manager for the Liberty Motion Picture Company, and then for Eaco Films in New York.
 Over the next several years he would work as publicist for D. W. Griffith, Fine Arts Films, Yorke-Metro Studios, and Douglas Fairbanks.
-In 1922 Bennie produced the film Where Is My Wandering Boy Tonight?, and would go on to produce or co-produce some twenty-six films over the following twenty-two years including Prison Train, Grand Central Murder, and the 1936 documentary Beneath the Seas.
+In 1922 he produced the film Where Is My Wandering Boy Tonight?, and would go on to produce or co-produce some twenty-six films over the following twenty-two years including Prison Train, Grand Central Murder, and the 1936 documentary Beneath the Seas.
 His last two productions were the Laurel and Hardy films Air Raid Wardens and Nothing But Trouble.

 At 101 pounds and just under five feet, Zeidman was once described as the "smallest press agent in captivity".